1

 • Setup for a 1% Treaty Fund (where redirected military spending will be held and allocated)

-• Scaling blueprints for your decentralized framework for drug assessment (dFDA), with instructions for going from 100K to 8B users
+• Scaling blueprints for your decentralized FDA, with instructions for going from 100K to 8B users

 • Governance launch (democratic system that actually works)